dumberjs/dumberjs.github.io/options/code-split.md

 }
 ```

-With the help from an AMD module loader, dumber-module-loader, the code split is intuitive and flexible in `dumber`.
+With the help from an AMD module loader, dumber-module-loader, the code split is intuitive and flexible.

-`dumber` doesn't support special instructions in source code to tell the bundler how to split code (or so called chunks). `dumber` supports arbitrary code split regardless of the code.
+`dumber` doesn't support special instructions in the source code to inform the bundler how to split code (or so called chunks). `dumber` supports arbitrary code split regardless of the code.

 The optional codeSplit callback is called for every single module, it takes two arguments: